-Exploring Early Childhood Education is a one semester course designed to help students make an informed decision about a career working with young children.
-They will become familiar with children's developmental needs and interests through hands-on participatory activities.
+Exploring Early Childhood Education is a one semester introductory course taught in a classroom setting.
+Students become familiar with children's developmental needs and interests.
+They participate in hands-on projects and activities that give a fundamental understanding of the care and education of the young child.